Brock Nelson: International play

 Nelson plays internationally for the United States.
 At the 2011 World Junior Championships, Nelson helped the Americans to a bronze medal, recording one assist in 5 games.
 Nelson was selected as an alternate captain for Team USA in the 2017 IIHF World Championship.

 Personal life

-Nelson's uncle Dave Christian was on the 1980 United States Miracle on Ice gold medal team, and his grandfather, Bill Christian, and great uncle, Roger Christian, were both on the 1960 United States gold medal team and founded Christian Brothers, a company that made hockey sticks in Warroad, Minnesota from 1964 to 2003.
+Nelson's uncle Dave Christian was on the 1980 United States Miracle on Ice gold medal team, and was an NHL veteran who played over 1,000 games.
+His grandfather, Bill Christian, and great uncle, Roger Christian, were both on the 1960 United States gold medal team and founded Christian Brothers, a company that made ice hockey sticks in Warroad, Minnesota, from 1964 to 2003.
 Another great uncle, Gordon Christian played for the United States at the 1956 Winter Olympics, capturing a silver medal.
-While his mother did not partake in competitive hockey, she was a figure skater.
+While his mother did not partake in competitive ice hockey, she was a figure skater.

-Nelson's wife Karley Sylvester is a former Ms. Hockey and competed on the University of Wisconsin women’s hockey team.
-Together, they have three children.
+Nelson's wife Karley Sylvester is a former Minnesota Ms. Hockey and competed on the University of Wisconsin's women's ice hockey team.
+Together, they have four children.